raunakrajneesh/Shiksha_Yatra/README.md

-# Shiksha_Yatra
+# Shiksha-Yatra
-Gamified learning platform for rural education
+a coding site